kismetwireless/kismet-web-docs/content/en/docs/api/command_param.md

 toc: true
 ---

-Kismet command parameters are sent via `HTTP POST`.
+Kismet command parameters are (usually) sent via `HTTP POST`.
+Additional endpoints may accept other HTTP verbs in the future such as `PUT`, and will be marked as such in the API documentation.

-Command paraeters can be sent as a JSON dictionary object as the content of the `POST`, or as a JSON dictionary object in a `POST` field named `json`.
+Parameters can be sent as either a HTTP form-encoded post, where the parameters should be encoded as a form variable named `json`, or as a JSON document sent as a JSON content type.

-Parameters sent as a `POST` field should be sent using the `x-www-form-encoded` content type; if your API does not do this by default, you may need to specify:
+Parameters sent as a form element should be sent using the `x-www-form-encoded` content type; if your environment does not set this by default, you may need to specify

 ```javascript
 Content-Type: application/x-www-form-urlencoded; charset=UTF-8